pablinme/pablinme.github.io/series/parallel-computing/lu-matrices-intrinsics/index.md

 # LU Matrix Decomposition, Intrinsics
+> From October 22, 2019

 In this case we go from the original matrix to its LU form using  [intrinsics](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#!=undefined&techs=MMX).

 In the code you will find *commented* the equivalent line to the intrinsics one.
 For example